aashikauppala/BAE-305-Labs/README.md

 *Step 1: Measure and verify the resistance of various resistors.*

-PLug a black wire into the "COM" port and a red wire into the port labeled V&omega;.
+Plug a black wire into the "COM" port and a red wire into the port labeled V&Omega;.
 Wrap each end of a resistor around the metal ends of each wire, turn the knob to mesure ohms, and record the resistance measured.
 Compare the measured value to the expexcted value based on the color code of the resistor.
 Repeat for all four resistors.

 ![Resistors](https://github.com/aashikauppala/BAE-305-Labs/blob/main/Lab1%203.jpg)